 Next to each version is a “View” link which will load in the old version of your email.

-The Approvals feature tracks who has approved this email so far.
+Within the Proof view you can see who has approved this email so far.

 Download a Timeline of Activity